Feasibility Study Completed for LNG Bunkering at Naples

 Autorità di Sistema Portuale Mar Tirreno Centrale (AdSP) says that, along with the University of Campania, it has carried out a feasibility study for the development of liquefied natural gas (LNG) bunkering at the port of Naples.

-With the study now complete, the authority plans to publish a request for expression of interest on January 26, aimed at operators looking to support and invest in such a development.
+With the study now complete, the authority says on January 26 it will publish a request for expression of interest to assess potential operators looking to support and invest in such a development.

+Ultimately, AdSP aims to issue a license for the subsequent construction of the facility.

+Interested parties can contact the Authority by email at presidente@porto.napoli.it for further information.